 When building your initial asset register, work through each piece of equipment physically and record what you find.
 Many small businesses discover assets during this process that were never recorded anywhere.
 Some will be in use with active employees.
 Others may be gathering dust in storage cupboards or have been written off informally without being formally retired in any system.

 As the asset base grows, a dedicated asset management tool becomes necessary.
 Building a minimum viable asset register is a practical first step that lets you validate your tracking approach before investing in more complex tooling.
-GLPI (free and open source), Snipe-IT (free and open source, with a hosted option), and Lansweeper (commercial) are all reasonable starting points.
+GLPI (free and open source), Snipe-IT (free and open source with a hosted option), and Lansweeper (commercial) are all reasonable starting points.
 All can import data from Active Directory and other sources to reduce manual data entry.

-Our article on IT documentation that people actually read covers how to document your IT systems in a way that complements your asset register, so that asset information and system documentation work together rather than existing as separate silos that drift out of sync.
+Our article on IT documentation that people actually read covers how to document your IT systems in a way that complements your asset register, so that asset information and system documentation work together rather than existing as separate silos that gradually drift out of sync.

 Hardware Lifecycle and Replacement Planning